githubteacher/mustached-octo-adventure/alexisllamas.md

 - Freight train
 - Container trains

-My favorite brans of beer are:
+My favorite brands of beer are:
 - All

 Reasons why I hate you: